bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 SELECT MAX(A), B, C FROM table1 GROUP BY GROUPING SETS ((B, C), (B), (C), ())
 ```

-`ROLLUP` is equivalent to grouping by n + 1 grouping sets, where each set is constructed by dropping the rightmost element from the previous set, until no elements remain in the grouping set.
+`#!sql ROLLUP` is equivalent to grouping by n + 1 grouping sets, where each set is constructed by dropping the rightmost element from the previous set, until no elements remain in the grouping set.
 For example:

 ```sql
 SELECT MAX(A), B, C FROM table1 GROUP BY ROLLUP(B, C, D)